-In Kiss Kiss, Bang Bangalore, before Mr. Burns started showing a movie about outsourcing, he asked for a minute of silence for the workers who died in some heroic, well, whatever it was, we never got to know because "heroic" was the last word Mr. Burns said before Homer chanted for the movie and the subject of the heroic deaths was never brought up again.
+- In [[/The Simpsons S 17 E 17 Kiss Kiss Bang Bangalore Kiss Kiss, Bang Bangalore]], before Mr. Burns started showing a movie about outsourcing, he asked for a minute of silence for the workers who died in some heroic, well, whatever it was, we never got to know because "heroic" was the last word Mr. Burns said before Homer chanted for the movie and the subject of the heroic deaths was never brought up again.

-In a Costco-esque store, a drunk Barney accidentally knocks over a giant Mrs. Maple bottle (which he confuses for a human) which spills everywhere to which he screams, "Oh, I've killed her!
-It's all happening again!" note Though that could be a reference to the episode "Rosebud," in which Barney threatened to shoot Homer with a gun, Homer slammed the door in his face, the gun went off, and the last thing we hear is a woman screaming, cop sirens, and Barney muttering, "Uh-oh!"
+- In a Costco-esque store, a drunk Barney accidentally knocks over a giant Mrs. Maple bottle (which he confuses for a human) which spills everywhere to which he screams, "Oh, I've killed her!
+It's all happening again!" note

 Flanders: I feel like I'm born again again!

-The season 11 episode "Bart to the Future" note the "look into the future" episode that has Bart as a washed-up musician and Lisa as the first heterosexual female President of the United States had Future Bart tell Future Ralph that he'll get a settlement for either the spider bite at Disney Land or the incident with the oversalted French fries (neither of which are explained any further, though obviously being Frivolous Lawsuits, they probably don't need to be).
+- The season 11 episode "Bart to the Future" note had Future Bart tell Future Ralph that he'll get a settlement for either the spider bite at Disney Land or the incident with the oversalted French fries (neither of which are explained any further, though obviously being Frivolous Lawsuits, they probably don't need to be).

 Mayor Quimby: Can't we have one meeting that doesn't end with us digging up a corpse?!

-In season 17's "See Homer Run", Dr. Pryor explains to Homer and Marge that Lisa now hates men because of a lack of a positive male role model in her life, illustrating this by showing them pictures she drew herself showing several mishaps involving Homer that Lisa was there to see and traumatized by.
-One of them is titled "The Day The Policeman Came To My Soccer Game" and shows Homer being carted off by police screaming "I'LL SUE YOU ALL!" while an annoyed referee looks on. note May be connected to a line from season 4's "Whacking Day", when Homer tells Lisa to bottle up her rage and release it at the appropriate time, "like the day I hit a referee with that whiskey bottle".
+- In season 17's "See Homer Run", Dr. Pryor explains to Homer and Marge that Lisa now hates men because of a lack of a positive male role model in her life, illustrating this by showing them pictures she drew herself showing several mishaps involving Homer that Lisa was there to see and traumatized by.
+One of them is titled "The Day The Policeman Came To My Soccer Game" and shows Homer being carted off by police screaming "I'LL SUE YOU ALL!" while an annoyed referee looks on. note

 Marge: Honey, you're not going to throw red paint at the executives, are you?
 The Keebler people were very upset.